What is a Loan to Value Ratio (LVR)?

 When lenders and financiers assess a loan, the LVR will highlight the borrowing ratio as a risk factor.
 This borrowing ratio shows the level of debt being borrowed against the proposed security.
 So the higher the LVR, the higher the risk to the lender!

-Maximum LVR one can borrow on in Australia in 2012?
+Maximum LVR one can borrow?

 There are several different ways to look at maximum LVR in Australia.
 When looking at a property being used as a stand-alone property, then for a residential secured mortgage, the maximum LVR will be 97%.